Loans

 Direct Subsidized and Unsubsidized loans have an annual limit and an aggregate limit.

-- The annual limit is based on grade class and level – if you progress from one grade level to another during the award year, let Financial Aid know.
+- The annual limit is based on dependency status and grade level – if you progress from one grade level to another during the award year, let Financial Aid know.
 You may be eligible for additional loan.

 - The aggregate limit is the total amount you may borrow as an undergraduate or graduate level student.
 Once you reach the aggregate limit, you may not borrow additional Direct Subsidized and/or Unsubsidized loans.

 Federal Direct Parent PLUS (Parent Loan for Undergraduate Students) is for the parent of a dependent student.
-The amount offered is typically the cost of attendance minus all other aid and resources.
-A parent may borrow less than the amount offered if desired.
+Beginning 2026-27 the maximum amount a parent may borrow is $20,000 per year per dependent student and a $65,000 aggregate limit per dependent student.
+A parent may borrow less than the maximum amount, if desired.

 Federal Perkins Loans are no longer available Purdue Northwest.
 If you had a Perkins loan in the past at Purdue Northwest, your Perkins loan is serviced by Educational Computer Systems Inc. (ECSI).